onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :target: VNF
     :keyword: MUST

-    The VNF **MUST** deploy the base module first, prior to the incremental modules.
+    At orchestration time, the VNF's Base Module **MUST** be deployed first, prior to any incremental modules.

 .. req::
     :id: R-28980
     :target: VNF
     :keyword: MAY

     A VNF's incremental module **MAY** be used for initial VNF deployment only.

 .. req::
     :id: R-86926